ew66/nd013-c2-fusion-starter-midterm-project/README.md

+This project shows how to use the waymo dataset includes point-cloud parsing, point-cloud visualization, conversion from point-cloud to BEV, BEV visulization.

+And it's implemented on the Udacity workspace, then clone the code to this repo.

+Please check the [writeup-midterm.md](writeup-midterm.md) for the observation from the point-cloud and range images.

+---

 # SDCND : Sensor Fusion and Tracking
 This is the project for the second course in the  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.